wildtruc/winestarter/README.md

  - Create and configure a Wine registry
  - Install a software from a file or downloaded.
  - Create or modify a desktop file entry
- - Configure Nvidia apps environment options
+ - Configure Nvidia apps environment options (if detected)
  - Configure Xrandr behaviour
  - Set Optimus Bumblebee/Primusrun variables
  - and more ...